ben-marino/sociallyfed-ai-workflow/docs/WORKFLOW_GUIDE.md

 ### 1. Maintain Context Continuity

 **Do**:
-- Start each session by reading previous context
+- Start each session by reading the previous context
 - Update context immediately after changes
 - Keep a running log of decisions